Background and Purpose

 - Verify that you are the intended recipient of faxes received on your machine.
 If you are not, contact the intended recipient and make arrangements for the proper dispatch of the fax.

 - Do not discuss sensitive information outside of the workplace or with anyone who does not have a specific “need to know.”
 Be aware of the potential for others to overhear communications containing sensitive information in offices, on telephones, and in public places like elevators, restaurants, and sidewalks.

-- Ensure that electronic equipment containing sensitive information is securely transferred or disposed of in a secure manner, per Brown’s Electronic Equipment Disposition Policy.
+- Ensure that electronic equipment containing sensitive information is securely transferred or disposed of in a secure manner.

-- Immediately report the theft of Brown electronic computing equipment to the Department of Public Safety.
+- Immediately report the theft of URI’s electronic computing equipment to the Department of Public Safety at 401-874-2121.
 Loss or suspected compromise of data containing sensitive information should be immediately reported to IT Security 1gec080707)